kubernetes/test-infra/README.md

 Presubmit will tell you if you forget to do any of this correctly.

-Merge your PR and the job will be ready to go as soon as [test-infra oncall] pushes the prow changes (`make -C prow update-config`).
+Merge your PR and the bot will deploy your change automatically.

 ### Update an existing job